bguesman/docsify-test/docs/editor/blocks/atmosphere_layer_block.md

     <p>Left: no cloud shadows.
 Right: with cloud shadows.
 This produces the "god rays" effect.</p>
 </div>

-#### Max Occlusion
+#### Max Geometry Occlusion
-**C# member variable:** `float m_maxOcclusion` \
+**C# member variable:** `float m_maxGeometryOcclusion` \
-The maximum amount that scene geometry or clouds can attenuate scattering.
+The maximum amount that scene geometry can attenuate scattering.
 A value of `1` means that full occlusion is possible.
-A value of `0` is tantamount to turning shadows off, as geometry and clouds will have no occluding power.
+A value of `0` is tantamount to turning shadows off, as geometry will have no occluding power.

 <div class="img-block">
     <div class="img-row">